uconn-maglab/git-better/04_Forking.md

 Now, we need to add upstream.
 Hover over the Remote header and click the green "+" button.
 You may be able to find it in the list of GitHub repos, otherwise go grab the URL from the original like you did for your fork.
 Name it upstream.

+Now your pushes will go to your fork.

+## Pull requests

+When you have a fork and you want to propose that the original project's maintainer incorporate your changes into their repository, you make a pull request.

+First, make your changes in a separate branch.
+Make sure to give them good commit messages!
+Create a separate branch a make a new file with some stuff in it.
+Commit the changes when you're done and then push them to your fork.

+Now, go over to the original (upstream) repository on GitHub.

+Go to the pull requests tab and hit New pull request.
+Pick your new branch, give it a description, and submit!